 Bagrus Farmud originally attempted to enter Mithral Mountain through its sealed stone doors, but the effort ultimately failed.
 Instead, he battered through the adjoining natural rock and stone.
-A PC that succeeds on a DC 10 Perception check notices that the stronghold's original stone doors are intact.
-The stonecunning special ability grants a +2 bonus to this check and also entitles a dwarf passing within 10 feet of the doors to a check.
+Characters can notice that the stronghold's original stone doors are intact.
 Dwer-Bokham's minions sanded down the carvings and runes that appeared on the outside of the doors decades earlier, but much of the original sculpting on the inside of the doors is unblemished.
 The carved images of four dwarven warriors protrude in relief from the door's interior.
 The runes that surround the carving identify each figure as one of the clan's legendary thanes.
 They include Thane Rognar Ogradmek, Thane Balaster Ogradmek, Thane Thern Ogramek, and the last ruler of Mithral Mountain Thane Ilgar Ogradmek.
-It takes a successful DC 15 Knowledge (history) or Knowledge (nobility) check to correctly identify all four individuals as the Lords of Mithral Mountain.